kyma-incubator/compass/docs/investigations/rest-adapters/rest-adapter-for-graphql.md

 }
 ```

-`csrUrl` should point to the adapter's `/v1/applications/certificates`.
+`csrUrl` should point to the Adapter's `/v1/applications/certificates`.
-`certificate` field is populated by adapter by calling Connector's GraphQL query `configuration`.
+`certificate` field is populated by Adapter by calling Connector's GraphQL `configuration` query.

 3. Register a service